sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 {% endhighlight %}

-Now that our repository returns an instance of our entity class, we are completely insulated from the world of ActiveRecord.
+Now that our repository returns an instance of our entity class, we have successfully insulated our software from the world of ActiveRecord.

 With the repository and entity patterns working in tandem, we’re now in control of the behavior of our user resource.
-And when it comes to anticipating change, we have the benefit of having all of our AR queries and actions centralized in a single class.
+And when it comes to anticipating change, we have the benefit of having all of our
+ActiveRecord queries and actions centralized in a single class.
 Any time there are changes to ActiveRecord, we only have to update that class.
 That’s a lot easier than searching through file after file and updating each query individually.
-Ultimately, there will still be a few tweaks we’ll do to the repository class in order to get it to a finalized state, but what we’ve got here is a great start at taking control of our software.
+Ultimately, there will still be a few tweaks to this repository class, but what we’ve got here is a great start at taking control of our software.